 History Of REBT

-REBT has a principle known as the ABC model, which research suggests can be effective in addressing mental health issues.
-The ABC model is based on Ellis's interpretation of how people see the world.
-He believed that people's understanding of certain events is what causes mental distress.
+Rational emotive behavior therapy has a principle known as the ABC model, which research suggests can be effective in addressing mental health issues.
+The ABC model is based on Ellis's interpretation of how people engage in thinking about the world.
+He believed that people's understanding of certain events is what causes psychological distress and emotive behavior.
 The ABC model was designed to explain it.
 Take care not to confuse it with the other ABC model—the antecedent behavior consequence model— which focuses on examining and shifting components of behavior.

-This is where the consequences come in.
-Because you feel like planes are dangerous, you may avoid them whenever possible.
+The consequence is the emotional response to the irrational belief.
+Because an individual believes that planes are dangerous, they may avoid them whenever possible.
 If there is no choice, flying can elicit feelings of constant, intense panic.
 The time leading up to a flight may involve serious mental health distress.
-It doesn't matter that the odds of dying in a plane crash are one in 11 million, while the odds of dying in a car crash are one in 5,000.
-You're still taking the car.
+It doesn't matter that the odds of dying in a plane crash are one in 11 million while the odds of dying in a car crash are one in 5,000.

 Step One: Identify The Beliefs

-In the first session of rational emotive behavior therapy, you will likely identify what irrational beliefs or feelings are turning into the cause of your mental distress.
-These beliefs will make you want to do something or not want to do something.
-"I should" or "I can't" are common conclusions of irrational beliefs.
-A few irrational conclusions include:
+In the first session of rational emotive behavior therapy, you will likely identify what irrational beliefs or feelings are the sources of your mental distress.
+These beliefs likely compel you to do something or not want to do something.
+"I should" and "I can't" are common conclusions of irrational thoughts and beliefs.
+A few examples of irrational conclusions include:

-- I have to succeed at everything you do, or else I'm useless.
+- I must succeed at everything I do, or else I'm useless.

 - I can avoid life's challenges and live a perfect life.